Interpretable Visual Question Answering by Reasoning on Dependency Trees: Introduction

 First, the attention module mines visual evidence from the image feature map given the word and encoded attention maps from child nodes.
-We sum the encoded attention maps from child nodes and fuse it with the image feature and word encoding.
+We sum the encoded attention maps from child nodes and fuse the result with the image feature and word encoding.
 Then, we perform an attention operation on the fused hidden map to extract new local visual evidence for the current node.
-Second, two gated residual composition modules integrate both the mined local visual evidence and the attention map with the child nodes separately.
+Second, two gated residual composition modules separately integrate both the mined local visual evidence and the attention map with the child nodes.
 To retain the information from an arbitrary number of child nodes, the module sums over the child nodes and learns a gate and a residual that will forget and update the hidden representations.
 Finally, the parse-tree-guided propagation module transforms the composed visual hidden representation and the attention hidden representation based on a head-dependent relation type and propagates the output message to the parent nodes.
 This edge-dependent module is capable of learning to encode how much of a hidden vector should be persevered given a specific head-dependent type.
 Thus, the gated residual composition module of parent nodes can forget a previous message if necessary.
-Finally, the hidden and attention output message of the root node will pass through a multilayer perceptron to predict the final answer.
+The hidden and attention output message of the root node will pass through a multilayer perceptron to predict the final answer.

 A preliminary version of this work is published in CVPR2018.
-In this work, we inherit the idea of reasoning along the dependency parse tree, but we redevelop both modules such that it depends on specific types of relations rather than on a coarse-grained modifier relation and clausal predicate relation.
-Furthermore, to improve the performance on question types of ``count'' and ``compare number'', we compose and propagate the attention map the same as the hidden representations.
-These changes involve fewer manually designed structures and thus lead to better performance and generalization ability.
-We perform additional experiments to show the influence of the redeveloped components, and we evaluate the generalization ability with different tasks.
+In this work, we inherit the idea of reasoning along the dependency parse tree, but we redevelop both modules such that they depend on specific types of relations rather than on a coarse-grained modifier relation and a clausal predicate relation.
+Furthermore, to improve the performance on question types of ``count'' and ``compare number'', we compose and propagate an attention map that is the same as the hidden representations.
+These changes involve fewer manually designed structures and thus lead to better performance and generalizability.
+We perform additional experiments to show the influence of redeveloped components, and we evaluate the generalizability against different tasks.